Directions and useful information for getting to Whitelee Windfarm.

 Learn about the amazing variety of wildlife/biodiversity found at Whitelee, from plants to birds - you might be surprised at just how much is hiding here!

-Information for Schools, Colleges, Universities on ranger led environmental education session and the educational workshops offered by the Whitelee Visitor Centre.
+Information for Schools, Colleges, Universities on ranger led environmental education session and the educational workshops offered at the Whitelee Visitor Centre.

-Next event: Give A Bird A Home, Sunday 14th February, 1 - 3pm, Whitelee visitor centre
+Next event: Arty Marty's Crafty Chaos, Sunday 15th May, 1 - 3pm, Whitelee visitor centre

 Helpful information on outdoor pursuits (walking, cycling, horse riding) at Whitelee including information on facilities and wheelchair access.